 Roof claims are the most fought-over category.
 Here are the tactics carriers deploy.

 The most common roof claim denial.
 Carriers argue that creased, dented, or bruised shingles are "cosmetic" and still functional.
 In reality, damaged granule layers expose the shingle mat to UV degradation and drastically reduce lifespan.
-We document functional impact with manufacturer specifications.
+We document functional impact with manufacturer.

 Carriers claim your roof was already damaged before the storm event.
 They use satellite imagery, roof age, and generic assessments to argue that wind or hail damage is actually normal aging.
 We counter with forensic analysis that distinguishes storm damage from wear patterns.

 Carriers apply aggressive depreciation schedules to reduce your Actual Cash Value payment.
 They depreciate roofing materials far beyond their actual condition, sometimes depreciating a 10-year-old roof as if it were at end-of-life.
-We challenge depreciation with industry-standard useful life data.
+We challenge depreciation with industry-standard useful life.

 Carrier adjusters deliberately minimize the measured damage area to keep it below the 25% threshold that triggers full code-compliance replacement under the Florida Building Code.
 We independently measure every damaged section to determine the true scope.